 Table of Contents

-Per-app limits apply when you authenticate with a Bearer Token (app-only auth).
-Every request your application makes, regardless of which user triggered it, counts against a single shared pool.
-If you have 10,000 users hitting your app simultaneously, all of their requests draw from the same per-app bucket.
+Per-app limits apply when you authenticate with a Bearer Token.
+Every request your application makes draws from one shared pool, no matter which of your users triggered it.
+Ten thousand users hitting your backend at once all spend from the same per-app bucket.

 Per-user limits apply when you authenticate with OAuth 1.0a or OAuth 2.0 user tokens.
-Each authenticated user gets their own separate limit.
-If you have 100 users, each one has their own 300 requests/15 minutes for search.
+Each authenticated user gets a separate bucket.
+With 100 users, each one has their own 300 requests per 15 minutes for recent search.

 x-rate-limit-limit: 900